MartinCarrizo09/notes-app/README.md

 ```

 This script will:
-- Create or migrate the database schema
-- Run the Spring Boot backend
+- Run the Spring Boot backend with Swagger UI enabled on `http://localhost:8080/swagger-ui.html`
-- Start the React frontend

 Manual run: